 Whether you pick blueberries fresh in the heat of summer or select them from a chilled grocery, they are delectable buttons of flavor.
 Look for blueberries to be bluish-purple and with no wrinkles on the skin for optimal freshness.
 Frozen, dried, and canned (in water) blueberries are great year-round options too.
 You can even freeze fresh blueberries yourself for later use.

 Bolster your blueberries this summer with cheese, milk, or yogurt and you will have a winning combination for good health.
 Dip blueberries in yogurt and freeze them for a refreshing treat or top a salad with shredded cheese and blueberries.
-Here are some other ways to pair blueberries and dairy:
+Here are some other ways to pair blueberries and dairy to celebrate National Blueberry month every day of the year.

 - Mix up muffins and try this blueberry buttermilk variation with flaxseed for extra flavor and benefits.